Uzairak01/Uzairak01/README.md

 ---

-*Open for front-end development and WordPress freelance opportunities.*
+*Open for internship opportunities — Fall 2026 / Spring 2027*
+*Building clean code, one commit at a time.*